-Geeve Ovenbouw is active in Furnace construction for the glass and anode industry.
+Geeve Ovenbouw B.V. is active in furnace construction for the glass and anode industry.
 For demolition work, major and minor repairs/revisions, you can inquire at Geeve.
-We take care of the entire package of demolition, sorting, disposal and new construction, including the Furnace steel constructions and the (machine) platforms, chutes and stairs.
+We take care of the entire package of demolition, sorting, disposal and new construction, including the furnace steel constructions and the (machine) platforms, chutes and stairs.

-A sister company of Geeve Ovenbouw is engaged for civil engineering works such as construction, concrete works, etc. In this way we can completely unburden you, from drilling, emptying, demolishing, building, heating and filling the Furnace until we hand over the Furnace to you at the agreed temperature and you can start production again.
+A sister company of Geeve Ovenbouw B.V. is engaged for civil engineering works such as construction, concrete works, etc. In this way we can completely unburden you, from drilling, emptying, demolishing, building, heating and filling the furnace until we hand over the furnace to you at the agreed temperature and you can start production again.

-In the glass industry Geeve Ovenbouw works for the;
+In the glass industry Geeve Ovenbouw B.V. works for the:

 - Packaging glass industry, bottles and pots.